 Our Recruiting Unit makes every effort to reduce the amount of travel for our applicants, but please expect to make at least two trips to Vancouver.

-- Members serving outside BC are required to write a BC Exemption Exam in order to be eligible, which is two hours in length and multiple-choice.
+Members serving outside BC are required to write a BC Exemption Exam in order to be eligible, which is two hours in length and multiple-choice.
 Once you are approved by BC Police Services to write the exam, you will be provided a study package and six weeks to study.
+The exemption exam can only be written after successfully completing the interview.

 Please note that any member hired by the Vancouver Police Department is hired on a probationary basis for the term of one year.
 Any increments or wage increases reflect your date of hire with the VPD only.